What are Internet Field Trips?

 WHAT I LEARNED ON MY INTERNET FIELD TRIP

-Since students' prior knowledge of science topics varies, and since their navigation through the Internet sites will differ, what they learn may also differ.
+Since students' prior knowledge of science topics varies, and since their navigation through the Web sites will differ, what they learn may also differ.
 You may wish to have students share their Trip Logs.
-You can compile a class list of information gleaned online or develop a concept map showing how ideas from the site are related.
+You can compile a class list of information gleaned on-line or develop a concept map showing how ideas from the Web site are related.

-You may wish to have students define words in context and later find definitions in dictionaries -- either online or offline.
-You might compile a class list of new words from each Internet site visited.
+You may wish to have students define words in context and later find definitions in dictionaries--either on-line or off-line.
+You might compile a class list of new words from each Web site visited.

 WHAT I SAW ON MY INTERNET FIELD TRIP